-DC Water's Engineering and Technical Services programs provide support to the planning, design and construction of new and rehabilitation projects across all functions of the collection and treatment of wastewater.
-The functions include system planning, technical engineering expertise, oversight of construction, and government and private contractors by DC WASA and technical and policy coordination, including environmental policy issues related to the discharge of pollutants to the District's waterbodies.
+DC Water Engineering and Technical Services programs provide support to the planning, design and construction of new and rehabilitation projects across all functions of the collection and treatment of wastewater.
+The functions include system planning, technical engineering expertise, and oversight of construction Water and technical.